 This object contains characteristics that apply to the whole board, such as finish.
-Characteristics which apply to a specific element, such as the legend color, are stored in other objects where the subject such as legend {is} identified.
+Characteristics which apply to a specific element, such as the legend color, are stored in other objects where the subject such as legend is identified.
 The object and all characteristics below are optional.

-Name/value Usage "ProjectId": { "Name": "<string>", "GUID": "<string>", "Revision": "<string>" }</string></string></string> See the file attribute .ProjectId for values and their interpretation.
+Name/value Usage "ProjectId": { "Name": " <string>", "GUID": "<string>", "Revision": "<string>" }</string></string></string> Usually a Gerber file is part of a PCB project with a sequence of revisions.
+The purpose of the .ProjectId file attribute is to uniquely identify project and revision.
+This is especially important to check whether all files belong to the same revision.
+By its nature, these values can only be defined by the creator of the project and revision.
+"Name" is the id or reference used by the design owner, "GUID" defines the project using a global unique ID and "Revision specifies its revision.
+All parameters must conform to the string syntax, with the additional restriction that the ',' character cannot be used.
+The "GUID" value is a field conforming to RFC4122 version 1 or version 4.
+It is semantically identical to the .ProjectId attribute in the Gerber file specification.
 "Owner": " <string>"</string> Reference of the design owner, as used by himself.
-"Part": "Single" See the file attribute .Part.
-As the Gerber job file is about a single PCB the value must be "Single".
-"Size": { "X": <decimal>, "Y": <decimal>, "Tol+": <decimal>, "Tol-": <decimal>, }</decimal></decimal></decimal></decimal> Board size, being the size of the axis-aligned enclosing rectangle of the board outline.
+"Size": { "X": Board size, being the size of the axis-aligned enclosing rectangle of the board outline, in mm.
 It is strongly recommended to include this information in any job file.
 Tolerances are optional.
 "LayerNumber": <integer></integer> Number of copper layers.
 It is strongly recommended to include this information in any job file.
-"BoardThickness": <decimal></decimal> The overall thickness of the base material and all conductive materials deposited thereon.
+"BoardThickness": <number></number> The overall thickness of the base material and all conductive materials deposited thereon, in mm.
 "IPC-2221-Type": <integer></integer> The board type according to IPC-2221.
-The integer can take the values from 1 to 6, corresponding to the six primary board types: Type 1 - Single-sided Type 2 - Double-sided Type 3 - Multilayer, TH components only Type 4 - Multilayer, with TH, blind and/or buried vias.
-Type 5 - Multilayer metal-core board, TH components only Type 6 - Multilayer metal-core "IPC-600-Class": "(1 2 3 NA)" "Standard": < string > MIL, JSS, IPC6012B, PCA600, "ImpedanceControlled": (true false)
+The integer can take the values from 1 to 6, corresponding to the six primary board types: • Type 1 - Single-sided • Type 2 - Double-sided • Type 3 - Multilayer, TH components only • Type 4 - Multilayer, with TH, blind and/or buried vias. • Type 5 - Multilayer metal-core board, TH components only • Type 6 - Multilayer metal-core "IPC-600-Class": "(1 2 3 NA)"

-"UL_Logo": (true false) Indicates whether an UL logo must be added.
+"Standard": <string></string> MIL, JSS, IPC6012B, PCA600, "ImpedanceControlled": (true false) "UL_Logo": (true false) Indicates whether an UL logo must be added.
 The exact PCB requirements this corresponds to are left open at this time.
 "Fabricator_Logo": (true false) Indicates whether a fabrication logo must be added.
 "Fabricator_Datecode": (true false) Indicates whether a fabrication date code must be added.
-"ViaProtection": ["<ipc-4761>" {,"<ipc-4761>"}] where <ipc-4761>=(Ia Ib IIa IIb IIIa IIIb IVa IVb V VI VII None)</ipc-4761></ipc-4761></ipc-4761> This via protection types present, according to theIPC-4761 classification:IaTented - Single-sidedIbTented - Double-sidedIlaTented and Covered - Single-sidedIlbTented and Covered - Double-sidedIlbTented and Covered - Double-sidedIllaPlugged - Single-sidedIlbPlugged and Covered - Single-sidedIVaPlugged and Covered - Single-sidedIVbPlugged and Covered - Double-sidedVFilled (fully plugged)VIFilled and CoveredVIIFilled and CappedNoneNo protectionWhich vias are of which type is determined by "HolePlatingThickness": <decimal></decimal> .AperFunction in the Gerber drill files. notertattingthickness . (decimal/ The plating thickness in the holes.
+"ViaProtection": [" <ipc-4761>" {,"<ipc-4761>"}] where <ipc-4761>=(Ia Ib IIa IIb IIIa IIIb IVa IVb V VI VII None)</ipc-4761></ipc-4761></ipc-4761> This via protection types present, according to the IPC-4761 classification: Ia Tented - Single-sided Ib Tented - Double-sided Ila Tented and Covered - Single-sided Ilb Tented and Covered - Double-sided Illa Plugged - Single-sided Illb Plugged - Double-sided IVa Plugged and Covered - Single-sided IVb Plugged and Covered - Single-sided IVb Plugged and Covered - Double-sided V Filled (fully plugged) VI Filled and Covered VII Filled and Capped None No protection The protection type of each via tool is specified by .AperFunction in the Gerber drill files.
+"HolePlatingThickness": <number></number> The plating thickness in the holes.
 "HalogenFree": (true false) "Press-fit": (true false) Presence of press-fit holes.
 These are holes for connector pins that will not be soldered but pressed in the holes.
 They require tighter tolerances.
 "HeatSinkPaste": (true false) Indicates the presence of heat sink paste.
-"EdgePlating": (true false) "Castellated": (true false) "EdgeConnector": (true false) "EdgeConnectorBevelled": (true false) "HardGoldArea": <decimal></decimal> Area of hard gold in mm squared.
-Where that gold is can be defined with a gold mask file.
+"EdgePlating": (true false) "Castellated": (true false) "EdgeConnector": (true false)